 The Advisory Account Fee is generally due quarterly in advance.
 In limited circumstances, we may agree to alternative billing terms (e.g., monthly, semi-monthly, in arrears, etc.) based on negotiations with a specific Client.
 Where the fee is payable in advance, the initial Advisory Account Fee for an account is typically charged in full as of the effective date of the Advisory relationship relating to that account (see the discussion under Processing Guidelines for Advisory Accounts above), in each case based on the account's opening market value.
 In calculating quarterly installments of the annual Advisory Account Fee, Stifel assumes a 360-day annual period.
 For the initial fee, the period for which the Advisory Account Fee relates is the effective date through the last day of the calendar quarter in which the account is opened and is prorated accordingly, based on the actual number of days remaining in the quarter.
-Thereafter, the Advisory Account Fee is based on the account's closing market value on the last business day of the previous calendar quarter.
+Thereafter, the Advisory Account Fee is based on the account's closing market value on the last business day of the previous calendar quarter, as reflected on your custodial account statement (except as set forth below).
 The Advisory Account Fee is generally due on the business day following the assessment day.
-If we have agreed to a different fee billing arrangement for your relationship, please refer to your Advisory Agreement with us for information on how that fee will be calculated.
+If we have agreed to a different fee billing arrangement for your relationship, please refer to your Advisory Agreement with us for information on how that fee will be calculated, including (in certain cases) the party responsible for the calculation.